Bottom sheet

 Container

-The container adjusts to fit their content up to an initial maximum height.
+The container adjusts to fit its content up to preset height.
 They can be expanded by scrolling content within the sheet or pushing to a fullscreen sheet.

 Scrim